IF YOU ARE HAVING A MENTAL HEALTH EMERGENCY, PLEASE CALL 911, 988, OR

 Therapy is for everyone!

-No matter if you're wondering how to manage an upcoming or current life transition or want to explore deep-rooted issues, therapy can help you process your emotions, understand your behaviors, and find ways to manage and cope with the stressors that show up in your life.
+Whether you're wondering how to navigate a life transition, struggling with stress, looking to explore deep-rooted emotional issues, or seeking personal growth, therapy can help you process emotions, understand your behaviors, and develop effective coping strategies for managing the challenges in your life.

 There is no finite answer to this - and for good reason!

 Everyone's journey is incredibly different.
-We all have different reasons for beginning therapy for different reasons, and once that is resolved, they might feel safe and prepared to continue managing future issues on their own.
+Everyone has different reasons for beginning therapy, and once that is resolved, they might feel safe and prepared to continue managing future issues on their own.
 Others might enjoy the benefits of having a regular, safe space to discuss challenges in their life on an ongoing basis.

 We are complex beings, and between our personal, professional, and social selves, there can be a lot of ground to cover.

-Effectiveness largely depends on the client's comfort level with technology, the quality of the therapeutic relationship, and the therapist's skills in adapting to the virtual environment.
+Overall effectiveness depends on factors like your comfort with technology, the therapeutic relationship, and the therapist’s ability to adapt to a virtual space.

 There are a few options for session payment.
 The Mind Lab does not accept or bill through insurance.
 However, if your insurance has Out-of-Network Benefits, I will send you a "Superbill" to be submitted to your insurance for reimbursement.
 This reimbursement can be anywhere from 0-100% of your session fee and depends on your insurance plan.
 Medicaid plans do not offer this type of coverage.

-If you do not have these benefits, you might use HSA/FSA from work or pay out of pocket via credit card.
+If you do not have these benefits, you might use HSA/FSA or pay out of pocket via credit card.
+I do not accept Venmo or Zelle for HIPAA purposes.

 You are responsible for the full payment at the time of the session.
 Your billing information is securely stored in our Client Portal, where you will be charged at the beginning of each session.